ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 The protocol should adopt a linear, monotonic timescale as the basis for communicating time.
-The format should provide sufficient scale, precision, and resolution to meet or exceed NTPv4's capabilities, and have a rollover date sufficiently far into the future that the protocol's complete obsolescence is likely to occur first.
+The format should provide sufficient scale, precision, and resolution to meet or exceed NTPv4's capabilities, and have a roll-over date sufficiently far into the future that the protocol's complete obsolescence is likely to occur first.
 Ideally it should be similar or identical to the existing epoch and data model that NTPv4 defines to allow for implementations to better